boaloysius/boaloysius.github.io/python_for_datascience/numpy.md

 <h2>Advantages of NumPy</h2>
 What is the use of arrays over lists, specifically for data analysis?
 Putting crudely, it is convenience and speed :

-You can write vectorised code on numpy arrays, not on lists, which is convenient to read and write, and concise.
+1. You can write vectorised code on numpy arrays, not on lists, which is convenient to read and write, and concise.
-Numpy is much faster than the standard python ways to do computations.
+2. Numpy is much faster than the standard python ways to do computations.
-Vectorised code typically does not contain explicit looping and indexing etc. (all of this happens behind the scenes, in precompiled C-code), and thus it is much more concise.
+3. Vectorised code typically does not contain explicit looping and indexing etc. (all of this happens behind the scenes, in precompiled C-code), and thus it is much more concise.
+Even simple mathematical operations on lists require for loops, unlike with arrays.
+4. This was with 1-D arrays.
+You'll often work with 2-D arrays (matrices), where the difference would be even greater.
+With lists, you'll have to store matrices as lists of lists and loop through them.
+With NumPy, you simply multiply the matrices.

-Let's see an example of convenience, we'll see one later for speed.
+Let's see an <a href="">example of convenience</a>.